redhat-performance/quads/docs/switch-host-setup.md

       * [Adding New QUADS Host](#adding-new-quads-host)

 ## Network Architecture
-   - We use top-of-rack switches in a spine/leave topology (Juniper QFX5200 currently)
+   - We use top-of-rack switches that connect up to two distribution switches (Juniper QFX5200 currently)
    - Each TOR switch is uplinked to a pair of distribution (QFX5200 also) configured via MC-LAG

 ## Physical Switch Setup